Nodes and Messages¶

 - ParticleFilterLocalization: Continuously tracks the pose of the robot using range scan measurements.

 - GlobalPlanner: Computes a path to a target using the currently known map and other obstacles, such as restricted areas, nearby obstacles, and others.
 The Global Planner uses the Visibility Graph Algorithm.
-For a bette performance it is recommended to build a big (dense) graph by increasing the number of random samples.
+For better performance, we recommend building a big (dense) graph by increasing the number of random samples.
 If building the graph is too slow, a pre-build graph can be loaded from a file.

 - GlobalPlannerSmoother: Improves the Global Planner path using short-cutting and other strategies.